-CyberGhost VPN has been vastly improving their service in recent years, making them a great choice for using in the UK.
+CyberGhost VPN has been vastly improving their service in recent years, making them a great choice for use in the UK.

-With their recently redesigned apps, you can make a VPN connection and protect your online activities across your range of devices.
-We like that their apps help you find the correct server for your needs which saves time and doesn't leave you frustrated like some alternative services.
+With their recently redesigned apps, you can make a UK VPN connection and protect your online activities across your range of devices.
+We like that their mobile apps help you find the correct server for your needs which saves time and doesn't leave you frustrated like some alternative services.

-There are over 6,100 VPN servers dotted across the world with some 810+ in the UK in London, Manchester and Berkshire.
-Most of the servers have a low utilisation with just 12-20 other users so there's plenty of bandwidth to go around allowing you to get decent speeds when connected.
+There are over 7453+ VPN connections dotted across the world with some 641+ in the UK in London, Manchester and Berkshire.

-We had no trouble with the leading UK streaming services and when using the range of apps they even show you which server to connect to to unblock which specific TV service.
+We had no trouble with the leading UK streaming services such as BBC iPlayer and when using the range of apps they even show you which server to join to unblock which specific TV service.

-There's a huge 45-day money back guarantee which is more than most.
-Plus you can use the service on up to 7 devices although you'll need to de-register some if you hit the limit which is a little uncommon and a bit unnecessary.
+There's a huge 45-day money-back guarantee which is more than most.
+Plus you can use the service on up to 7 devices with simultaneous connections, although you'll need to de-register some if you hit the limit which is a little uncommon and a bit unnecessary.